ChainSafe/canton-erc20/README.md

 - **Need-to-Know Visibility** - Contracts visible only to relevant parties
 - **No Global Observers** - No admin parties that see all transactions
 - **Privacy-Preserving Compliance** - Whitelist checks without leaking user lists
-- **Dual-Signature Authorization** - Multi-party consent for minting
+- **Issuer-Centric Model** - Issuer controls minting/burning on behalf of users (no user Canton keys required)
-- **Locked Asset Pattern** - Prevents double-spending during withdrawals
+- **Fingerprint-Based Authentication** - EVM addresses map to Canton parties via cryptographic fingerprints

 ## Documentation